Skip to Content

 Miami Brain Injury Attorney Offering Free Consultations

 It is important to remember that no two brain injuries are the same.
-Force of impact and location are major factors in predicting the longevity of brain injury aftereffects.
+The force of impact and location are major factors in predicting the longevity of brain injury aftereffects.
 When someone has suffered a brain injury due to the carelessness or negligence of another, expensive medical bills often pile up faster than usual.
 Treating a brain injury usually involves seeing specialists, counselors, and sometimes occupational therapists.

 If you or a loved one have suffered a traumatic brain injury, it is imperative that you consult with an attorney to see what your options are for compensation going forward.
 Suffering from the symptoms of a traumatic brain injury on top of trying to organize your finances and paperwork is more than most people can bear.
-Let the Prosper Shaked take some of this stress off your plate and fight to get you the compensation you deserve.
-Call our offices at (305) 694-2676 today for a free and confidential consultation.
+Let Prosper Shaked take some of this stress off your plate and fight to get you the compensation you deserve.
+Call our office at (305) 694-2676 today for a free and confidential consultation.